 save the date!
 May 17-23, 2020

-Steps-2-Balance (S2B) is the Vestibular Disorder Association’s (VeDA) annual call to all those living with a vestibular condition, to challenge themselves in taking a step forward on their journey back to balance.
-From May 17-23, 2020, VeDA is invites vestibular patients to set a personal goal, and encourages you to organize an activity to achieve it with friends and family.
+Steps-2-Balance (S2B) is the Vestibular Disorder Association’s (VeDA) annual call to all those living with a vestibular condition, their family, friends, and healthcare professionals, to challenge themselves in taking a step forward on their journey back to balance.
+From May 17-23, 2020, VeDA is invites you to set a personal goal, and encourages you to organize a virtual activity to achieve it.
 While many vestibular patients are restricted in their everyday mobility, we also know that many forms of exercise or movement can help patients improve their balance.
 So regardless of where you are on your personal road to recovery, we hope you can find an opportunity to take a “step” forward and participate in Steps-2-Balance.

 - Meet S2B Ambassador - Kevin Roux